iSyser/AoE2DE_UGC_Guide/docs/scenarios/index.md

 ### 5.4.
 Random Start Points

-This option seems to have no effect on the game.

-!!! question

-    If you are aware of what this does, please reach out to one of the authors of this guide and let them know!
+This option causes all players in the game to use a random color, regardless of the color they chose in the lobby.
+If you don't create any units for a player of a certain color, the game will create default units.

+Note that even colors not used in the game may be randomly assigned.
+For example, if there are only two players in the scenario, namely blue and red, and blue has many barracks and castles, after this option is turned on, the colors of the two players may be green and purple.
+In this case, since no player controls blue, blue's barracks and castles, as well as all other units, are removed.

 ## 6. Global Victory